morganavickery/academic-website-template/README.md

    - Top-level fields include:
      - `name`: Display name for the site owner.
      - `tagline`: Short tagline shown on the homepage hero section.
+     - `typedItems`: Array of phrases for the homepage typing animation.
      - `about`: Blurb for the “About” section on the home page.
      - `social`: Links for social media icons (keys: `bluesky`, `twitter`, `google_scholar`, `github`, `linkedin`).
      - `contact`: Email addresses shown in the navigation footer (`academic`, `industry`).
+     - `analyticsId`: Google Analytics ID (e.g., `G-XXXXXXXXXX`).
+Remove this field to disable tracking.
    - Example:
    ```jsonc
    {